BioShock: The Collection: Development and release

-Blind Squirrel Games, who previously worked with BioShock series developers Irrational Games on BioShock Infinite, assisted series producer 2K Games with development of the remastered collection.
+Blind Squirrel Games, who previously worked with BioShock series developers Irrational Games on BioShock Infinite, assisted series producer 2K with development of the remastered collection.
 2K decided not to remaster the Windows edition of BioShock Infinite, which already met their graphical standards for the updated console editions when using its highest graphical settings.
 News of the remastered collection leaked from retailers and trademarks several times in advance of its June 2016 announcement.

 The collection was released on PlayStation 4 and Xbox One platforms in North America on September 13, 2016, and worldwide two days later, on September 15, 2016.
 The collection was released for Windows on September 15, 2016, and its remastered versions of BioShock and BioShock 2 were given as upgrades for those who owned the original Windows PC editions.
 A macOS version published by Feral Interactive released on August 22, 2017.
 Also produced was a limited run of 450 "Ultra Limited Edition" copies of the game which included an art book, reversible poster, and coin.
 The Xbox One and PlayStation 4 retail release is spread across 2 discs.

 On release, players of the Windows versions noted that the remastered versions of the games retained bugs and removed graphic options without tweaking configuration files.
 2K acknowledged issues with the game, and subsequently released a patch in early October 2016 to address a lack of graphics options, crashes, better monitor support and mouse controls.

-In 2020, enhancement patches were released to increase the resolution of the games when played on Xbox One X and Playstation 4 Pro.
+In 2020, enhancement patches were released to increase the resolution of the games when played on Xbox One X and PlayStation 4 Pro.
 The patch boosted the resolution of the first two games to 1440p on PS4 Pro and 2160p on Xbox One X, and 1440p for both consoles for Infinite.
 The collection was also released on the Nintendo Switch in May.
 It maintains the upgraded assets for the remasters of BioShock and BioShock 2, and runs at 1080p at 30 frames per second when docked, dropping to 720p in portable mode.